stuartellis/sve-personal-website/content/articles/just-task-runner.md

 ### Writing Recipes

+- Use [parameters](https://just.systems/man/en/chapter_38.html) to get inputs for a recipe from the command-line.
 - When it is possible, use the [built-in functions](https://just.systems/man/en/chapter_31.html) instead of shell commands, because these will behave consistently across different environments.
 - Use [shebang recipes](https://just.systems/man/en/chapter_41.html) for multi-line shell recipes, as well as recipes in other languages.
 - Use _sh_ syntax for single-line UNIX shell recipes.
 If you need the features of a specific shell, use a shebang recipe and [set error handling for recipes that use bash](https://just.systems/man/en/chapter_42.html).